Skip to main content

 Biography

-Kenya Wolff is an assistant professor of Early Childhood Education and the director of the Willie Price Lab School.
+Kenya Wolff is an associate professor of Early Childhood Education, Early Childhood Education Undergraduate Program Coordinator, and Co-Director of The Graduate Center for the Study of Early Learning.
 She holds a bachelor's degree in Secondary Education from Chaminade University (Honolulu), a master's degree in Early Childhood Education from Texas Woman's University, and a Ph.D. in Curriculum and Instruction from the University of North Texas.

 Wolff teaches graduate and undergraduate courses in early childhood education.
 Wolff's experience as a classroom teacher and administrator allows her to bring real-world knowledge to the students she teaches at Ole Miss.
 These experiences range from working as a toddler teacher incorporating child care, to public school math and social studies teacher, to assistant director of a United Way program for bilingual children, to director of a private preschool/kindergarten.